 Micah Loewinger: Plus a handful of new publications are tearing down the old culture of the news days.

 Danny Funt: When you aren't determined to grow at a rapid pace and you aren't beholden to those corporate bosses, running a media company really isn't that complicated.

 Micah Loewinger: It's all coming up after this.

-Brooke Gladstone: But it wasn't always so dire.
-BuzzFeed News was launched by Jonah Peretti amid the seemingly endless promise of digital news.
-In 2011, Peretti went to work on BuzzFeed full-time and brought in Ben Smith to set up a newsroom to move BuzzFeed's content, best known for quizzes and listicles, up market.
-Now, Smith is the editor-in-chief and co-founder of the new website, Semafor, and author of the book Traffic: Genius, Rivalry, and Delusion in the Billion-Dollar Race to Go Viral.
-When I spoke to him earlier this year, he explained to me that when Peretti launched BuzzFeed, he thought the site would be the next MTV, the next Viacom.
+Brooke Gladstone: It wasn't always so dire.
+Buzzfeed was launched by Jonah Peretti amid the seemingly endless promise of digital news.
+In 2011, Peretti brought in Ben Smith to set up a newsroom to move Buzzfeed's content, best known for its quizzes and listicles, upmarket.
+Now, Smith is the editor-in-chief and co-founder of the new website, Semaphore, an author of the new book, Traffic Genius Rivalry and Delusion in the Billion Dollar Race to Go Viral.
+He wrote that when Peretti launched Buzzfeed.
+He thought the site would be the next MTV, the next Viacom.

 Ben Smith: We believed, and you can argue now about whether this was delusional or whether it just didn't turn out that way, that places like Facebook and Twitter would ultimately wind up paying for quality content the way, say, Netflix or Disney pays for quality entertainment.

 Ben Smith: What went wrong was they basically never paid a dime.
 There were moments in which it seemed like it was going that way.
 There was a year when Buzzfeed News was collecting checks from Facebook, Twitter, and Snap, and I thought, "Okay, this future is starting to emerge."